a-rebets/todo-flutter-app/README.md

 1. Clone the repo, install the dependencies: `flutter pub get`

-2. Register the app with your Firebase project: `flutterfire configure`
+2. Register the app with your Firebase project: `flutterfire configure` (Note: Enabling Email & Password accounts in the Auth section of the Firebase console is required)

 3. Generate the icons: `dart run flutter_launcher_icons`